 If, however, you are or have been addicted to Librium in the past, you may have to go through withdrawal without medication to counteract the symptoms.
 You will, though, need medical supervision if you are getting off of Librium, because the process can be dangerous, and must be done gradually.

 Many people worry that they can’t afford substance abuse treatment, or that they won’t be able to find a program that can fit into their life in a practical way.
-We can help ease these worries.
-Call 800 774 5796(Who Answers?) now, so we can work with you to determine the best treatment options for your needs and goals.

 In addition to the use of medications like Librium, alcohol treatment centers have a number of classic tools that they use for all patients, as they have been proven effective for any type of addict.